theiha/firefox-config/README.md

 2. **Configure Sidebery**
    - Go to Sidebery's settings.
-   - In the styles editor, add the contents of `sidebery.css` (found in this repository) to the CSS option.
+   - In the styles editor, add the contents of `sideberry.css` to the CSS option.

 **DONE**